cuprous-au/kiops/README.md

 |`Discard(X)`| match with `X` and, if that succeeds, replace with an empty `List`|

 Special case: `Cons(Discard(H), T)` produces the result of `T` if `H` and `T` succeed.

-## Rationale for `Simplifier`

-The motivation for the `Simplifier` trait is that pattern matching over a recursive  data structure in is inconvenient in rust.
-These will always contain smart pointers such as `Rc`, `Box` or `Vec` which cannot be destructured in a `match`.

-We can write nested `match` expressions but helpers such as `Expr::as_list()`, `Expr::as_atom()` that return `Option` work better.
-Rust likes `Option`s.
-The ultimate such helper is `Simplifier::simplify(_)` which enables the combinator scheme here.

-Pattern matching over recursive structures is bread and butter functional programming style and one day it will be available in rust.
-But not yet.